Facility Dispatch TOP

 Energy Offers & BidsTOP

-Alberta power pool market participants must use the AESO’s Energy Trading System (ETS) to enter energy supply offers and demand bids.
-Around the clock, URICA’s Real Time Desk can proactively navigate clients’ ETS administration to the energy market on their behalf, by coordinating submissions, timing, constraints and obligations.
+AESO and IESO market participants must submit energy supply offers and demand bids using each market’s respective energy offer submission systems.
+Around the clock, URICA’s Real Time Desk can proactively navigate clients’ energy offer instructions to the energy market on their behalf, by coordinating submissions, timing, constraints and obligations.

 URICA’s Real Time Desk is readily available to assess, draft and transmit energy restatements in response to operational changes directly to the ISO.
 With uninterrupted service, take advantage of URICA’s operations to handle your energy asset’s required restatement submissions; availability and offer, offer price and volume, operational constraints, and force majeure.